acai-consulting/terraform-aws-acf-account-cache/README.md

 </br>

 <!-- DESCRIPTION -->
-[Terraform][terraform-url] module to deploy an AWS account-context cache.
+[Terraform][terraform-url] module to deploy an serverless AWS account-context cache.

+This Terraform module facilitates the deployment of an AWS account-context cache, which queries and caches account-context data from AWS Organizations.

+The cached data includes essential details such as account ID, name, status, tags, and organizational unit (OU) hierarchy.

+**Cached Account-Context Data**
-Will query and cache AWS Organization for the following account-context data.
+The module retrieves and caches the following account-context data:

 ```json
 {